amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-01-10-new-beacon.md

 excerpt_separator: <!--more-->
 ---

-For seventeen months outstretched over 2014 and 2015, I wrote for my blog that I called <b>Cheating College</b>.
-I gave it this slogan: <em>lifelong learning without lifelong debt.</em>
+For seventeen months outstretched over 2014 and 2015, I wrote for my blog that I called **Cheating College**.
+I gave it this slogan: *lifelong learning without lifelong debt.*

 Cheating College was a way for me to chronical my alternative education pursuits and to dispel advice I learned while on my journey.
 It was also a great way for me to build the habit of writing regularly and creating content with the intent to be read by a specific audience.

-<em>It empowered me to figure things out for people, to study problems and present solutions, and to make myself of value to others.</em>
+*It empowered me to figure things out for people, to study problems and present solutions, and to make myself of value to others.*

-During that time, I wrote over 30 articles, totaling over 54,000 words, and made over 30 custom graphics/ illustrations.
+During that time, I wrote over 30 articles, totaling over 54,000 words, and made over thirty custom graphics/ illustrations.

 I shut the blog down when I hit a number of brick walls in my career and family lives (which I will share once the emotions aren't so raw...)
-When I shut down the blog, at first it felt like I had removed a part of myself from existence, the beacon that had been letting the world know "<em>I am here, and this is what I do</em>" had been extinguished...
+When I shut down the blog, at first it felt like I had removed a part of myself from existence, the beacon that had been letting the world know "*I am here, and this is what I do*" had been extinguished...

 In the uncomfortable darkness, I eventually learned more about myself and how I want to start again: better, stronger, wiser.